jagot/StrongFieldApproximation.jl/docs/src/index.md

 At the moment, two kind of observables are supported: induced dipole moment and photoelectron spectra.
-Time integrals are performed numerically, with recursive time integrals limited by a `memory`, i.e. how many time steps are considered (default is one cycle of the fundamental).
+Time integrals are performed numerically, with recursive time integrals limited by a `memory`, i.e. how many time steps are considered (default is from the beginning of the pulse).
 Integrals over intermediate photoelectron momenta are performed using the saddle-point method, i.e. given two times, the stationary momentum is given by
 ```math